straysheep-dev/straysheep-dev.github.io/docs/blog/posts/windows.md

 ```

 In the above case, a meterpreter session had migrated to the `spoolsv.exe` process and was port forwarding traffic on tcp/8080.

+### DNS

+**DNS on Windows 11 Clients**

+You can configure DNS over HTTPS for *all* interfaces with the following.

+- "Settings" > "Network & internet"
+- Choose "Wi-Fi" or "Ethernet", depending on your current connection
+- Choose "Hardware properties" (you can also select the active network connection and under DNS settings choose `Change DNS settings for all networks`)
+- Choose "Edit" under the block with "DNS server assignment"
+- IPv4 > On
+- Preferred DNS (can be Quad9 or Cloudflare, Windows has these templates built in now)
+- DNS over HTTPS > On (automatic template)
+- This will autofill the URL for DoH connections
+- Ensure "Fallback to plaintext" > Off

+When finished, you'll see `(Encrypted)` next to each DNS server entry.

+You can fill out 2 IPv4 and 2 IPv6 DNS settings, and Windows will enforce this DNS configuration for every Wi-Fi or Ethernet network you connect to.

+For an Active Directory client, you'll need at least *one* of the primary DNS servers to point to a domain-joined DNS server, with the fallback DNS being one of Cloudflare's or Quad9's public servers.

+**DNS on Windows Server**

+[The Quad9 documentation demonstrates the steps required to configure Windows DNS Server for DNS forwarding](https://docs.quad9.net/Setup_Guides/DNS_Forwarders/Windows_Server/).
+You could replicate those steps for Google (`8.8.8.8`) and Cloudflare (`1.1.1.1`).

 ### Firewall Rules